onc-healthit/inferno-program/README.md

 testing capability to meet their own needs are encouraged to visit the [Inferno GitHub repository](https://github.com/onc-healthit/inferno).

-## Walkthrough

-To walkthrough an example of using Inferno, see https://github.com/onc-healthit/inferno-program/wiki/Walkthrough

 ## Installation and Deployment

 ### Docker Installation